ogunlao/ogunlao.github.io/_posts/2020-05-08-cross-validation-and-reproducibility-in-neural-networks.md

 Reproducibility ensures that we can recreate experiments.
 Deep learning models have been notoriously known to have many parameters and hyperparameters, with randomness in initializations and sampling.
 For reproducibility sake, we have to put things in order to validate our experiments.
 Two main places to ensure this are; i) hyperparameter initializations and ii) random seed settings

 ### Structuring Hyperparameters
 Firstly, we will define our hyperparameters and other settings in a structured way, so that hyperparameter changes can only be applied only at one single point.
 We can use a dictionary for this purpose or the argparse library.
-The argparse library is more prefered as it is an argument parsing tool which helps to easily translate from hyperparameters in notebooks to arguments on the command line.
+The argparse library is more preferred as it is an argument parsing tool which helps to easily translate from hyperparameters in notebooks to arguments on the command line.
 For an in-depth tutorial on this check out this [argparse tutorial](https://towardsdatascience.com/learn-enough-python-to-be-useful-argparse-e482e1764e05) by Jeff Hale on Medium.

 The setup is simple and looks like this
 ```